KainingX/WeatherApp/README.md

 # A React Hello World Page

-A hello world page built with React, Node.js, Babel, and WebPack.
-Open on localhost with http-server node.js package.
+A hello world page built with React, Node.js, Express, Babel, and WebPack

 A version built with purely React is available [here](https://github.com/KainingX/hello-world-react-only).